Updated: August 7, 2025

 "I need help creating a customer service plan."

-That's an email I've received several times over the past few weeks.
-It's always some opportunity for improvement that triggers the request:
+That's an email I've received many times from busy customer service leaders.
+There’s always some opportunity for improvement that triggers the request:

 Customer complaints are rising.